benkeser/davidbphd_blog/20201229/organized_files.md

   - You are *modularizing* the report-writing element of the project.
     The written report is now much more readable by removing code chunks.
-  - It is easier to make small tweaks to `R` scripts than to directly modify an `Rmd` document and re-compile.
+  - It is faster to make many small tweaks (e.g., modifying elements of a figure) to one particular `R` script than it is to make many small tweaks in an `Rmd` document, since the latter requires re-compiling the whole document with each tweak.
   - The `Makefile` approach is a more deliberate system for caching results than that adopted by R Markdown.